iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 The fine-tuning methods described in the original paper fall under the category of *symmetrization*.
 This means that all transformations of the input are passed through the backbone network and the final output is calculated as some combination of these.
 A competing approach is *canonicalization*, where a canonicalization network first learns to transform the data into a canonical form, and only this selected form is passed through the network.
 An architecture based on this idea is described by Mondal et al. (2023). *Canonicalization* has the advantage in that it only requires a single forward pass through the backbone network, so it only has a small computational overhead.
 On the other hand, the *canonicalization* network has to operate without any input from the backbone network, which may lead to duplicating some low-level image understanding operations and making suboptimal choices, as canonicalization can be uninformed about the preference of the prediction network, undermining its performance. *Symmetrization* thus has the advantage in that it operates on the output of the backbone network and has access to the output of all group-transformed inputs, potentially leading to a wider variety of options and more informed choices.

-The Frame Averaging (Puny et al. (2021)) approach is similar to the ones described in Basu et al. (2023) in the sense the it involves computing the output of a backbone network for multiple transformed inputs. *Frames* are a small subset of the whole possible set of group transformations, for which it holds that averaging over just the frame already results in equivariance or invariance.
-While this approach results in a smaller performance penalty, as requires less passes through the backbone, it only works if the correct frame could be selected for the given group and input, which is a non-trivial task.
+The Frame Averaging (Puny et al. (2021)) approach is similar to the ones described in Basu et al. (2023) in the sense that it involves computing the output of a backbone network for multiple transformed inputs. *Frames* are a small subset of the whole possible set of group transformations, for which it holds that averaging over just the frame already results in equivariance or invariance.
+While this approach results in a smaller performance penalty, as it requires fewer passes through the backbone, it only works if the correct frame can be selected for the given group and input, which is a non-trivial task.
 While theoretically it could be applied with existing pretrained backbones, results for this use case are not currently available.

 ## 4. Our contributions